jl33-ai/jl33-ai.github.io/source/_posts/donovan-project.md

 help_link: https://forms.gle/jMJVy4Jdq14x8fVM9
 ---

-A neighbourhood digital agency helping local businesses use **tech** (or what of it I knew at the time).
+Your friendly neighbourhood digital agency helping local businesses use **tech** (or what of it I knew at the time).

 I offered the following 'services':
 - Website building